 Early Head Start: Early Head Start programs provide services to infants, toddlers, pregnant women, and their families through a variety of service models, depending on the needs of the local community.
-4C operates Early Head Start sites and also works with child care centers.
-Some programs offer home-based services that assign dedicated staff who conduct weekly visits to children in their own home and work with the parent as the child's primary teacher.
+4C directly operates Early Head Start sites and also subcontracts with child care centers.

-Early Head Start Child Care Partnership: The EHS-CCP program brings together the strengths of child care and Early Head Start programs through partnerships between 4C and local child care providers.
+Early Head Start Child Care Partnership: The EHS-CCP program brings together the strengths of private child care providers and Early Head Start programs through partnerships between 4C and local child care providers.
 These child care providers have experience providing care that is strongly grounded in the cultural, linguistic, and social needs of the families and their local communities.